 Why drink and drive when you can squat and fly?

-The squat is one of the most natural and beautiful movements in bodybuilding.
+The squat is one of the most natural and leg workouts in bodybuilding.
 It’s also a standard position for bearing massive weight.
 The squat is an exercise we’ve all performed and think we’re doing right.
 After all there’s not much to it right?
 Wrong.
 Like all full body exercises, the squat is a movement that requires a perfect balance of many moving parts.
 Everything from breath to foot position should be considered before attempting this seemingly simple move.
 So do you want to master the squat or continue doing it half-assed like the rest of the lames at the gym?
 We thought so, read on.

 We know it may seem monotonous and you do it without thinking anyway but being mindful of your breathing can effect not only your numbers but your life.
 You’d be surprise at how many times we clam up or stop breathing completely before a big task.
 Instead of breathing up and down try breathing in and out.
 Put your hand on your collar bone, if it goes up when you breath in then you’re doing it wrong.
 Try belly breathing, make sure your belly expands and contracts when you breathe out and in, you will physically see your rib cage going out and in when you’re doing it right.

 Everyone knows you’re suppose to keep your spine straight but few people keep in mind to keep their torso rigid.
 This goes hand in hand with breathing, when you breathe out try and push out your obliques also.
 This should give you a flat stomach but visibly protruding obliques.
 Don’t overdo it now, it should feel fairly natural, the main thing is to make sure your center is firm and solid for great posture.